-Operating profit increased \$2.4 million in the first six months of 2024 compared with the first six months of 2023 primarily due to an increase in gross profit.
-This improvement was mainly the result of favorable pricing and improved margins at the limestone quarries resulting from mutually beneficial contract amendments.
+Operating profit increased \$2.4 million \$1.1 million in the first six nine months of 2024 compared with the first six nine months of 2023 primarily due to an increase in gross profit.
+This improvement was mainly the result of an increase in the scope of work at Sawtooth and favorable pricing and improved margins at the consolidated limestone quarries resulting from mutually beneficial contract amendments.
 A new phosphate contract also contributed to the increase in gross profit.
-These improvements were partially offset by higher employee-related costs.
+These improvements were partially offset by higher employee-related costs, an increase in selling, general and administrative expenses as a result of a \$0.9 million charge to establish an allowance against a receivable from one of NAMining's customers.